m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

  - Imagine that a person who you mistrust has shown this pivot table to you, and so you are wary of being manipulated by the data that they have presented.
-   Can you think of other explanations for the data presented which are currently plausible (because the pivot table does not display all information)?
+   Can you think of other explanations for the data presented which are currently plausible (because the pivot table does not display all the information)?

 <br>